 If your kids enjoy activities like music, art, and drama, learning about emotions will help with interpretation and performance.
 They will have a greater comprehension of the underlying feelings and ideas within the piece of music, on the canvas, or in the lines.

-Click on image below to get your FREE How Am I Feeling Today? printable pack.
+Tap on the image below to get your FREE How Am I Feeling Today? printable pack.
 Use these activities to help your child learn about feelings and build their emotional word bank-so important for success in work and play!
 This printable pack includes:

 - How Am I Feeling Today?: Use this sheet daily or weekly to help your child identify and express their feelings.